Relintai/pandemonium_engine_docs/usage/assets_pipeline/importing_scenes.md

 greater than zero.
 You can then name a clip, specify which frames it starts and stops on, and choose whether the animation loops or not.

 ..
-If this PR (https://github.com/godotengine/godot/pull/36709) is merged for Godot 4.0 this section must be updated to reflect that for the 4.0 documentation.
+If this PR (https://github.com/pandemoniumengine/pandemonium/pull/36709) is merged for Pandemonium 4.0 this section must be updated to reflect that for the 4.0 documentation.

 Scene inheritance
 -----------------

 In many cases, it may be desired to make modifications to the imported scene.
-By default, this is not possible because if the source asset changes (source `.dae`, `.gltf`, `.obj` file re-exported from 3D modelling app), Godot will re-import the whole scene.
+By default, this is not possible because if the source asset changes (source `.dae`, `.gltf`, `.obj` file re-exported from 3D modelling app), Pandemonium will re-import the whole scene.

 It is possible, however, to make local modifications by using *Scene Inheritance*.
 Try to open the imported scene and the following dialog will appear: